dumians/llm-stack-overview/README.md

 The attention layer weighs all previous states according to a learned measure of relevance, providing relevant information about far-away tokens.

-The new architecture allowed for shorter training times when compared to older models and has led to the development of pretrained systems, such as the original Generative Pre-Trained Transformer (GPT) by OpenAI and Bidirectional Encoder Representations from Transformers (BERT) by Google, both in 2018.
+The new architecture allowed for shorter training times when compared to the older models and has led to the development of pretrained systems, such as the original Generative Pre-Trained Transformer (GPT) by OpenAI and Bidirectional Encoder Representations from Transformers (BERT) by Google, both in 2018.

-In 2023, transformer is still the state-of-the-art architecture for large language models.
+In 2023, transformer is still the state-of-the-art architecture for large language models that enables rapid advancement of the field.

 #### Further Reading
 * [Attention is What You Need](https://arxiv.org/pdf/1706.03762.pdf) - Original